 There are three classes of business use.
 Class 1 covers driving away from your regular place of business, for instance to multiple work sites or to visit clients.
 Class 1 can cover spouses as long as they're driving for your business.
 Class 2 would cover a named driver such as an employee or co-worker.
 Class 3 ("commercial travelling") is far less commonly used and for the type of driving done by travelling salespeople.

-Note: There are circumstances in which "business use" is not sufficient and you need a Who needs commercial vehicle insurance? instead.
+Note: There are circumstances in which "business use" is not sufficient and you need a "commercial" vehicle insurance policy instead.
 For instance if you get paid to deliver goods you'd need courier insurance and if you get paid to transport people then you need a form of taxi insurance.

 - Business Use Car Insurance Example: You have an at-fault accident while driving your personal car to visit clients.
 Luckily, you are insured because you had previously declared and paid for business use on your car insurance policy.